-Data / Parameter $P{p,y}$

-Unit kg/household-day

-Description Quantity of fuel that is consumed in project scenario p

-during year y

-Source of data Total sales record, Project FT, project FT updates, and any applicable adjustment factors Value(s) applied Karnataka Jumbo - 2.285 Measurement methods and procedures For ex-ante estimation Baseline KPT value has been used for calculating project fuel consumption.
+Data / Parameter $P{p,y}$ Unit kg/household-day Description Quantity of fuel that is consumed in project scenario p during year y Source of data Total sales record, Project FT, project FT updates, and any applicable adjustment factors Value(s) applied Jumbo - 2.757 Measurement methods and procedures For ex-ante estimation Baseline KPT value has been used for calculating project fuel consumption.

 Ex-post, Project KPTs shall be done.
 Monitoring frequency Updated every two years QA/QC procedures The equipment used for testing, if any either will be externally calibrated or newly purchased at the time of use so measurements are done with the necessary guarantees.
 Calibration of the equipment will be done annually.
 Purpose of data For Baseline emission calculations Additional comment A single project fuel consumption parameter is weighted to be representative of baseline technologies being compared for project crediting.
 KPT protocol shall be used for PFT (for e.g.: PCIA KPT protocol may be used)

 Data / Parameter $U{p,y}$

 Unit Fraction (or %)

 Description Usage rate in project scenario p during year y

 Source of data Annual usage survey (KS)

 Value(s) applied 0.90

 Measurement methods and procedures Sampling surveys (telephonic / physical) may be conducted to record the continued operation of project devices.
 The usage rate shall be calculated for each age (simple random sampling to be applied as applicable)

 Monitoring frequency Annual

 QA/QC procedures CME will provide guidance and training to enumerators for conducting surveys to meet specific requirement of the methodology, if any.
-The value obtained will be tested to

-determine if the desired precision was met.
+The value obtained will be tested to determine if the desired precision was met.

 For ex-post assessment, the "Cookstove Usage Rate Guidelines" will be followed and CME will ensure that the value applied for this parameter is in line with the guidance provided for the Level applied.
-Out of the three levels to the Usage Monitoring Requirements, CME will ensure "Mandatory" and "Good Practice" level are complied with.
+Out of the three

+levels to the Usage Monitoring Requirements, CME will ensure "Mandatory" and "Good Practice" level are complied with.
 Purpose of data For Baseline emission calculations Additional comment A single usage parameter is weighted to be representative of the quantity of project technologies of each age being credited in a given project scenario.

 Data / Parameter Policy for encouraging discontinuation of baseline stove Unit Description Measures adopted to encourage use of project technology / discontinue baseline technology Source of data Internal records Value(s) applied - Measurement methods and procedures The end user training events shall be monitored to demonstrate that the users have been informed about use of project stoves and phase out of baseline stove.
 Monitoring frequency Updated every two years QA/QC procedures Transparent data analysis and reporting.
-Purpose of data For Baseline emission calculations Additional comment - and procedures Monitoring frequency Continuous QA/QC procedures Values can be cross checked by sales records.
-Purpose of data For Baseline emission calculations Additional comment For sampling and monitoring purposes, the end user database which shall be a subset of the number of installations reported in the QPR shall be used.
+Purpose of data For Baseline emission calculations Additional comment -

+Data / Parameter $N{p,y}$ Unit Project technologies credited (Number) Description Technologies in the project Database for project scenario p through year y Source of data Total sales record Value(s) applied 23,000 (for ex ante estimation) Measurement methods and procedures Number of stoves listed in the Monitoring Database Monitoring frequency Continuous QA/QC procedures Values can be cross checked by sales records.
+Purpose of data For Baseline emission calculations
-Data / Parameter $N{p,y}$

-Unit Project technologies credited (Number)

-Description Technologies in the project Database for project scenario p through year y

-Source of data Total sales record

-Value(s) applied 26,921

-Measurement methods Number of stoves listed in the Monitoring Database